 Equitrans Expansion Project (EEP) – as the name suggests, the project consists mainly of expansions of the pipeline, along with the replacement of a 4800 horsepower compressor station with a 31,300 in Wetzel County, WV.
 EEP will transport up to 0.6 Bcf/d and will be utilizing existing interconnects as well as the proposed interconnect with MVP.

-Supply Header Pipeline (SHP) – The project’s 38 miles of pipeline and upgrades to compressor stations in the Westmoreland, Greene, Marshall and Wetzel counties will move 1.5 Bcf/d and add an additional 69,200 horsepower of additional compression.
+Supply Header Project (SHP) – The project’s 38 miles of pipeline and upgrades to compressor stations in the Westmoreland, Greene, Marshall and Wetzel counties will move 1.5 Bcf/d and add an additional 69,200 horsepower of additional compression.
 One of the main customers for this project is Atlantic Coastline Pipeline.

 Atlantic Coast Pipeline (ACP) – This 600-mile pipeline will move up to 1.5 Bcf/d and originate in Harrison County, WV, traveling to Greensville County, VA, ending in Robeson County, NC.
 Lateral extensions will extend to Chesapeake VA, and to two Dominion Energy electric generating operations in Brunswick and Greensville Counties in NC.
 Dominion Energy, Duke Energy, Piedmont Natural Gas and Southern Company Gas are the four leading companies in the ACP development, with Dominion Energy the lead in construction and operation of the pipeline.